 “Body image” is a term used to describe a person’s thoughts and feelings about their body, and the way they act on those thoughts and feelings.
 Many people believe body image is a concept only teenagers and adults grapple with, but research shows children develop a sense of body image from a very young age.

 As toddlers develop physically, cognitively, and socially, their awareness of their own body develops too.
 By the time they are 2 or 3 years old, children are aware of their bodies and may begin to develop concerns, taking their cue from peers, adults, and media.
-You may hear your child be self critical of his hair, height, the profile of his nose or anything that they feel doesn’t fit an “ideal.”
+You may hear your child be self critical of their hair, height, the profile of their nose or anything that they feel doesn’t fit an “ideal.”
 Body shape and size are also common concerns.
 A 2015 review of various studies by Common Sense Media shows that children as young as 5 express dissatisfaction with their bodies and point to images of thinner bodies as “ideal” body types.
 Body dissatisfaction in children is linked to depression, low self esteem, and eating disorders, and it can have a negative effect on social skills, physical abilities, and academic success.

 Body image messaging starts from home, and that’s true of positive messages, too.
 Here are some strategies for promoting a healthy relationship between toddlers and their bodies from an early age.

 - Model positive body image: Hearing parents say negative things about themselves can cause toddlers and children to look for the same qualities in themselves, even at a young age, and studies show that children whose parents don’t like their bodies are more likely to dislike their own bodies.
 Reframing the way your family talks about appearance can help fight this effect.
 “I’m going to change into something I like better,” is a more positive message for a young child to internalize than, “These pants make me look fat.”
 “I’m going to brush my hair,” is more constructive than, “My hair looks awful.”
 Avoid comments like “these pants make me look fat,” or “I can’t go out, my hair looks awful.”
 Small shifts in language like this help you avoid assigning negative words and descriptions to your body and can make a huge difference to what your child picks up from hearing you.
-Essentially, if it would bother you to hear Baby say it to themselves in the mirror, it’s probably a good idea not to say it to yourself, either.
+Essentially, if it would bother you to hear Baby say it to themself in the mirror, it’s probably a good idea not to say it to yourself, either.

 - Teach the value of inner beauty: Spending more time discussing what’s inside, and less time discussing what’s outside, shows your child what matters most.
 Have conversations about qualities and behaviors that you value more than appearance.
 Make small talk about how smart or talented celebrities are, instead of mentioning their looks.
 Ask your children “what makes a good friend?”
 Discuss what to do if your child hears someone at school being criticised for their body or appearance, and role play some situations where your child can practice saying “it’s what’s inside that matters,” or “I don’t care, he’s my friend and I like him the way he is.”